hplt-project/clianer/README.md

+# CLI-a-ner
-# CLI-a-ner: Your command-line buddy for data cleaning.
+Your command-line buddy for data cleaning.